rails-girls-summer-of-code/summer-of-code/blog/_posts/2016-10-16-B-More-Stunners-Over-and-Out.md

 ![newfriends2](/img/blog/2016/team jam.jpg) #### Setting the bar high with Strange Loop

-Yes, it's true.
+Yes, it is true.
 Conferences can be diverse and inclusive while being absolutely phenomenal!
-And now I kind of assuming every tech conference I go to will be the same.
+Now, I hope every tech conference I go to will be just as progressive.

-The was never a dull moment or boring talk at STL.
-Every workshop room or auditorium was always packed.
-I started my time there with the ally skills workshop hosted by [Valerie]().
-Then moved right onto visualizing deep learning with []().
-I truly enjoyed the museum, a literal adult playground.
-But was again more captivated by the talk Ashley Nelson-Hornstein gave.
-Talks ranged from using code to map central african classical music tones to "the future of web development" with Paul Kinlan.
-I even got to see my mentor Andrei give a talk on "damn lies metrics".
-I was fortunate enough to meet Crystal from launch-code, Ashe Dryden from Alter conf. and Nicola Hughes from thoughtworks and who gave an amazing talk.
+There was never a dull moment or boring talk at STL.
+Every workshop room or auditorium was consistently packed.
+I started my experience off with the ally skills workshop hosted by [Valerie Aurora](https://frameshiftconsulting.com/) where I was reminded that even I (a marginalized person) have biases that can be damaging if left unchecked; there's always room for personal growth.
+[Nicola Hughes](https://twitter.com/GirlMeetsCode) talk, Is it a Bug or a Story, proved that tech can change the way we interact with information and produce justfying results.
+It affirimed alot about how I believe information shuld be represented.
+I wont forget how sore my legs were the next day from all the fun I had at City Museum.
+It was a literal adult playground, it had a 10-story slide and of course I took the trip down.
+The entire audience including myself was captivated by the talk Ashley Nelson-Hornstein gave on the intersection of technology and hummanities.
+She really hit home when she introduced how gaming has been used to cope with cancer and depression.
+Talks ranged from deconstructing and systematising music from central africa by [Chris Ford](https://twitter.com/ctford) to "the future of web development" with [Paul Kinlan](https://twitter.com/Paul_Kinlan).
+I even got to see my mentor [Andrei Arko](https://twitter.com/indirect) give a talk, LIES, DAMN LIES, AND METRICS, on the very project
+I was working on.
+I was fortunate enough to meet Crystal from launch-code, Ashe Dryden from Alter conf.
 I want to give a special shout out to Team JaM for letting me join their crew on this amazing adventure.
 I will definitely be going next year.
 Thanks you so much Railsgirlssummerofcode form sending me there.

 <br/>
 <font color="grey"><small><i> Team Jam and Ore at the Strange Loop Conference.</i></small></font>